tijn-jacobs/tijn-jacobs.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm currently pursuing a PhD in the Department of Mathematics at Vrije Universiteit Amsterdam, supervised by [Stephanie van der Pas](https://www.stephanievanderpas.nl/) and [Wessel van Wieringen](https://www.math.vu.nl/~wvanwie/).
+I'm currently pursuing a PhD in the Department of Mathematics at Vrije Universiteit Amsterdam, supervised by [Stéphanie van der Pas](https://www.stephanievanderpas.nl/) and [Wessel van Wieringen](https://www.math.vu.nl/~wvanwie/).
 My research is part of the BayCause project, funded by the European Research Council (ERC).

 I develop statistical methodology for causal inference, with a focus on survival data and high-dimensional settings.
 Both pose unique challenges to reliable effect estimation.
 I aim to make my methods accessible through open-source software.